glcata/digital-market/README.md

 ## 📝 Notes

-This project was developed by Catalin Glavan for demonstration purposes, showcasing the capabilities and design of a modern digital marketplace interface.
+> This project was developed by Catalin Glavan for showcasing the capabilities and design of a modern digital marketplace interface.

+> All content images, text is AI-generated and used only for UI demonstration purposes.